 Does Medicare Cover UTI Treatment?

-Urinary tract infections (UTI) are common conditions, especially for women.
+What causes urine infections in adults?
+Urinary tract infections are common, especially for women.
 You can get a UTI in any part of your urinary tract, including the kidneys, bladder, and urethra, although it is most common in the bladder and urethra.

-You might have a UTI if you experience some of these symptoms:
+Are you wondering what are the symptoms of UTI?
+You might have a UTI if you experience some of these signs:

 • A sudden urge to urinate, or the need to urinate more often than usual